jgale/AvailableiOS14Bug/README.md

 I've made a GitHub repo that reproduces the example: https://github.com/jgale/AvailableiOS14Bug.
 I've also attached a .zip here, and pasted the code inline.
+I've filed a Feedback with Apple: FB8196677

 # Background